168 hours of labour

 But mostly, my heartfelt thanks goes to you, for your help to pay for my operation.
 You don’t know me but because of you, I have my life again.
 Thank you.

-Please consider making a $600 gift before June 30, so that more women like Zahra can have their lives restored forever.
+Please consider making a tax-deductible gift, so that more women like Zahra can have their lives restored forever.
 Donate here.